kubocd/kubocd-doc/docs/user-guide/160-the-context.md

                     pathType: ImplementationSpecific
     ```

-In fact, the data model includes the following top-level elements:
+Actually, the data model includes the following top-level elements:

 - `.Parameters`: The parameters provided in the `Release` custom resource.
 - `.Release`: The release object itself.